shadps4-emu/shadPS4/documents/building-linux.md

 ./build/shadps4
 ```

-Otherwise, specify the path to your PKG's boot file:
+Otherwise, specify the path to your game's boot file:

 ```bash
 ./build/shadps4 /"PATH"/"TO"/"GAME"/"FOLDER"/eboot.bin